Home

 For the most part, sexing chicks is a process done in large hatcheries by professionally trained veterinary technicians, examining the internal sex organs.
 If you want to hatch and sell sexed chicks you will have to learn.
 Another option is to breed sex linked colors.

 This is accomplished by crossing a rooster of one breed with hens of another breed and color.
 In certain combination's, all female chicks will be one color and all male chicks another, making sexing very simple.
-The other option is to sell chicks “straight run” meaning unsexed, and no guarantees of how many male or female chicks.
+The other option is to sell chicks “straight run” meaning not sexed, and no guarantees of how many male or female chicks.

 Sexing day old chicks is very difficult.
 The following instructions for sexing chicks are meant mainly as a description of the process, because doing this incorrectly can result in life threatening internal injuries to the chicks.

 If you have any doubts about doing this, it’s best to wait until the chicks are older.
-Bantam chicks are so difficult to sex, due to their small size and the damage potential, that even the large hatcheries sell most bantams “straight run”.
+Bantam chicks are so difficult to sex, due to their small size and the damage potential, that even the large hatcheries sell most Bantams “straight run”.

 If you feel confident that you will not harm chicks in the process, have excellent eye sight, believe yourself extremely observant, and think you are ready to practice, go find yourself a few day old chicks, preferably not bantams.